johnsug/misc/rankings/README.md

 Miscellanous logs as I discover which forms of fitness nutrition work best for me.
+(Only re-purchase 4+)

 | Score | Meaning |
 |-------|---------|